Emmanuel Karenzi Karake

 5) He allegedly approuved and ordered massacres of civil population from 1994 to 1997 in Ruhengeri, Gisenyi and Cyangugu (including the killing of 4 observers from the United Nations on 11 January 1997 in Giciye, or the killing of 5 agents from the Observer mission of the High commissioner for Human rights on 4 February 1997, in Karengera/Cyangugu);

 6) He is accused of being responsible of forced disappearances of prisoners committed in the Kami Military center, and their killings in 2002.

-On 6 February 2008, he was indicted along with 39 others members of the Rwanda military by judge Fernando Andreu on charge of genocide and terrorism, committed during the 1994 rwandan genocide.
+On 6 February 2008, he was indicted along with 39 others members of the Rwanda military by judge Fernando Andreu on charges of genocide and terrorism, committed during the 1994 Rwandan genocide.